City Bus Route Offers Patrons Affordable Transportation between Camp Lejeune and Jacksonville

 |0

-This work, City Bus Route Offers Patrons Affordable Transportation between Camp Lejeune and Jacksonville, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, City Bus Route Offers Patrons Affordable Transportation between Camp Lejeune and Jacksonville, by Cpl Zeta Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-City Bus Route Offers Patrons Affordable Transportation between Camp Lejeune and Jacksonville